quartzjer/pennybank/spec.md

 # Penny Bank - Distributed Bitcoin Microtransactions

+> This is a work-in-progress, once test implementations are interoperating this document will be reorganized and cleaned up, feedback is still encouraged even in this state

 ## Abstract

 The architecture of the bitcoin blockchain does not support microtransactions without fees in order to reward the network for storing the ledger, small transactions are simply not economically valuable enough to maintain in a distributed blockchain.

-This outlines a simple technique to turn a larger bitcoin value into miniscule amounts that can be individually transferred between any two parties without requiring trust or timelocks, and while minimizing the potential for fees and "dust" transactions.
+This outlines a simple technique to turn a larger bitcoin value into miniscule amounts that can be individually transferred between any two parties without requiring trust, timelocks, oracles, or other third parties, and while minimizing the potential for fees and "dust" transactions.
 It shows how to create a temporary side-ledger to use for exchanging the microtransactions based on the same proof-of-work mining value of the bitcoin blockchain.

 ## Motivation